pitt-crc/user-manual/docs/slurm/job-limits.md

 !!! note "Values verified against live cluster configuration"
     The numbers below were taken from the live Slurm configuration.
-Limits change as hardware is added or retired — check your own limits any time with `sacctmgr show qos` and `crc-usage`, and treat this page as a snapshot.
+Limits change as hardware is added or retired — check your own limits any time with `sacctmgr show qos` and `crc-usage`, and treat this page as a snapshot in time.

 ## QoS walltime tiers